gem/oq-engine/README.md

 oq-commons
 ==========

-Commons library for OpenQuake libraries and application
+Library containing common code for OpenQuake libraries and applications